syfxlin/vscode-acrylic/README.md

 ## FAQs

+#### Why is my terminal still black?

+You should change the renderer type of the terminal to dom

+`"terminal.integrated.rendererType": "dom"`

 #### Why not supported MacOS?

 The [vibrancy](https://github.com/EYHN/vscode-vibrancy) plugin has been implemented without the need to do duplicates.
 And the effect of MacOS is different from Windows.